ovh/utask/README.md

 ### Advanced properties

+- `allowed_resolver_groups`: a list of groups with the right to resolve a task based on this template
 - `allowed_resolver_usernames`: a list of usernames with the right to resolve a task based on this template
 - `allow_all_resolver_usernames`: boolean (default: false): when true, any user can execute a task based on this template
 - `auto_runnable`; boolean (default: false): when true, the task will be executed directly after being created, IF the requester is an accepted resolver or `allow_all_resolver_usernames` is true